stephenyeargin/hubot-hockey/README.md

 ## Commands

-- `hubot predators` - Show your team's current playoff odds and next game
+- `hubot <team>` - Show your team's current playoff odds and next game
-- `hubot predators goal` - Run the light show in your team's colors
-- `hubot predators colors` - Set the Hue lights to your team's colors
-- `hubot predators twitter` - Get the latest news from your team on Twitter
+- `hubot <team> twitter` - Get the latest news from your team on Twitter